prashantpro/nvim/README.md

 Branch
 - 01-editor-noplugins

   This contains various settings and keymaps which provide a better text editing experience when using Neovim.

 - 02-editor-plugins-support

+  This contains packer support with the below plugins configured.
+This gives us a colorscheme and file explorer.

- ✓ Installed nvim-lua/plenary.nvim
+  - ✓ Installed nvim-lua/plenary.nvim
- ✓ Installed nvim-tree/nvim-web-devicons
+  - ✓ Installed nvim-tree/nvim-web-devicons
- ✓ Installed nvim-tree/nvim-tree.lua
+  - ✓ Installed nvim-tree/nvim-tree.lua
- ✓ Installed ellisonleao/gruvbox.nvim
+  - ✓ Installed ellisonleao/gruvbox.nvim